AaronWard/covidify/README.md

 - Creates a time series dataset
 - Creates a daily stats dataset
 - Generate visualizations
-- Filter reports by country
+- Filter by country
 - List all countries affected
+- Shows number of people currently infected
 - Generates an excel report including all of the above

 ![logo](./resources/run.gif "logo")